adobe/aquarium-bait/README.md

 ### VMWare

-#### Change the `.vmsd` file:

-The child images have this parameter and it is the only that requires absolute path to the parent vmx file, the initial image (like base os image) doesn't have it.

-* `snapshot0.clone0` - just unpacked image will contain `<REPLACE_PARENT_VM_FULL_PATH>` and you will
-need to replace it with your path to the images directory.
-And not only the latest one - all the child images in the stack need to be modified like that.

 #### Change `.vmx` file:

 When you just cloned the new VM to run it on the target system - you need to make sure that you will